-At home, pupils need to have good access to a computer with a broadband internet connection in order to complete work.
+At home, pupils need to have good access to a PC computer (not a MAC) with a broadband internet connection in order to complete work.
 The programs MS Word, MS Excel, MS Access and MS PowerPoint are used extensively and it would be extremely useful if this software were installed at home.
-Pupils of Palmers Green High School can download a FREE copy of Microsoft Office 2016 at https://login.microsoftonline.com/login.srf?bk=1421140401
+Pupils of Palmers Green High School can download a FREE copy of Microsoft Office at https://login.microsoftonline.com/login.srf?bk=1421140401